aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-3-1/_index.md

 {{% /alert %}}

 ### **Added SparklineCollection.add Method**
-Aspose.Cells APIs have exposed the SparklineCollection.add(String dataRange, int row, int column) method to specify the Data Range and Location of Sparkline Group.
-Please note, Excel provides the same feature through following steps.
+Aspose.Cells APIs have exposed the `SparklineCollection.add(String dataRange, int row, int column)` method to specify the data range and location of a Sparkline group.
+Please note, Excel provides the same feature through the following steps.

 1. Select the cell containing your Sparkline.
-1. Select **Edit Data from the Sparkline** section inside the **Design** tab
+2. In the **Design** tab, select **Edit Data from the Sparkline**.
-1. Choose **Edit Group Location & Data**.
+3. Choose **Edit Group Location & Data**.
-1. Specify **Data Range** & **Location**.
+4. Specify **Data Range** and **Location**.

-The following sample code loads the source spreadsheet, accesses the first sparkline group and adds new data ranges and locations for the sparkline group.
+The following sample code loads the source spreadsheet, accesses the first Sparkline group, and adds new data ranges and locations for the group.

 **Java**

 {{< highlight csharp >}}
  //Create workbook from source Excel file

 Workbook workbook = new Workbook("source.xlsx");